Rebecca Ferratti

-Rebecca Ferratti (née Underwood, born November 27, 1961) is an American model.
+Rebecca Ferratti (born November 27, 1964) is an American model and actress.

 She has worked in over 25 films.
 She has been a dancer in many music videos and has posed in many magazines, including Playboy.
 She was Playmate of the Month in the June 1986 issue.

 Early life

-Ferratti was born on November 27, 1961.
+Ferratti was born in Helena, Montana and grew up in Peoria, Arizona.